 Turn the iPad (or any tablet) into a paperless planner

-The good news is that paperless planners are here to change the planner game: they’ve come to revolutionize the way we can use and carry our planners.
+The good news is that paperless planners are here to change the note-taking game: they’ve come to revolutionize the way we can use and carry our planners and ultimately, the way we take better notes.
 But what are paperless/digital planners?

 They typically have the same look and format of physical planners (weekly and monthly overviews, to-do lists, scheduling, note-taking, etc.) with many other advantages, which we will talk about later.